 In a paper I prepared at the State Department in 1996, which I am now expanding into a book, I suggested that there are Eight Stages of Genocide, and that each stage has distinctive warning signs.
 There are also specific strategies at each stage to prevent and stop the genocidal process.
-15 I hope that a better understanding of the genocidal process will help policy-makers prevent future genocides.
+I hope that a better understanding of the genocidal process will help policymakers prevent future genocides.
 Each of the eight stages was manifest in Rwanda.

 1. Classification: At this stage, social groups are classified into "us versus them."
 Traditional Rwandan society was already classified into three groups, Tutsi, Hutu, and Twa.
 A Tutsi royal clan, the Ganwa, ruled the country.
 Although many African historians have pointed out that the groups did not fit the normal definition of ethnic groups, since they shared the same language, culture, and religion, there was nevertheless preferential endogamy, marriage within the group, a key characteristic of ethnic groups as well as of castes.
 In this strictly patrilineal society, a person took the group identity of his or her father.
 Mixed marriages did not result in mixed children.
-Des Forges16 says these groups came to be seen as "castes," by their German and Belgian colonial rulers, who ruled indirectly through the Tutsi elite.
+Des Forges savs these groups came to be seen as "castes," by their German and Belgian colonial rulers, who ruled indirectly through the Tutsi elite.
 Germans and Belgians developed the "Hamitic hypothesis" that Tutsis were the lost tribe of Ham and had migrated from Ethiopia.
-The racist theories of the colonial era attributed superiority to Tutsis because of their aguiline noses and other "white" features.
+The racist theories of the colonial era attributed superiority to Tutsis because of their aquiline noses and other "white" features.
 Tutsis were given preference in education, the church, the economy, and the government service.
 Colonial rulers thus exacerbated the traditional classification divisions.
 Ironically, the Hutu Power movement adopted these same theories, in order to portray Tutsis as foreign invaders who had dispossessed Hutus of rightful control over Rwanda.
-The most notorious expression of the Hamitic hypothesis was in the famous speech by Léon Mugesera on November 22, 1992 when he said the Tutsis "belong in Ethiopia and we are going to find them a shortcut to get them there by throwing them into the Nyabarongo River [a source of the Nile.]"17
+The most notorious expression of the Hamitic hypothesis was in the famous speech by Léon Mugesera on November 22, 1992, when he said the Tutsis "belong in Ethiopia and we are going to find them a shortcut to get them there by throwing them into the Nyabarongo River [a source of the Nile.]"

 2. Symbolization: At this stage, the classifications are symbolized.
 Groups are given names and other symbols (yellow stars, for example) and are required to wear them either by cultural tradition or laws.
 In Rwanda, Belgium began to issue identity cards (ID's) around 1926 and required them in the 1933 census.
-The identity cards included each individual's group identity, Tutsi, Hutu, or Twa.
-They thus reified group identity for each person, and made changes from one group to another much more difficult.
+The identity cards included

-14 Alan J. Kuperman, The Limits of Humanitarian Intervention.
+&lt;sup>14 Alan J. Kuperman, The Limits of Humanitarian Intervention.
 Genocide in Rwanda, The Brookings Institution Press, Washington, D.C., 2001: p.
 85.

-15 Stanton, Gregory, "The Eight Stages of Genocide," @ www.genocidewatch.org.
-16 Des Forges (cf. note 10), p.
+&lt;sup>15 Stanton, Gregory, "The Eight Stages of Genocide," @ www.genocidewatch.org.

+&lt;sup>16 Des Forges (cf. note 10), p.
 38.